 She has been awarded the prestigious Ernest Hemingway Award for Political Journalism, the Mumbai Press Club award for political journalism, the Ramnath Goenka award and the Chameli Devi Award for Best Woman Journalist for -- in the words of the citation -- "going where angels fear to tread”.

 Shoma has co-founded several start-ups and has a reputation for a uniqueness of vision and excellence in execution.
-Shoma was the managing editor and co-founder of Tehelka, an investigative and public interest newsmagazine, where she steered a feisty team while also reporting extensively herself on issues of justice, social equity, human rights, environment, the media, law, and the fight over resources.
-She built a reputation for in-depth ground reportage, incisive commentary, portraits and interviews across disciplines.
-Several of her stories, in defence of human rights workers and others falsely accused by the State, were instrumental in getting people out of jail.
+Shoma was the managing editor and co-founder of Tehelka, an acclaimed investigative and public interest newsmagazine, where she steered a feisty team while also reporting extensively herself on issues of justice, social equity, human rights, environment, the media, law, and the economy.
+Several of her stories, in defence of human rights workers and others falsely accused, were instrumental in getting people out of jail.

-She also founded and was the editor-in-chief of CatchNews, a digital newsplatform, where she built up a team of 70 journalists.
+She also founded and was the editor-in-chief of CatchNews, a digital newsplatform.

-Shoma has also curated and hosted several large conferences at the Royal Society of Arts in London and Asia Society, as well as guest curated conferences for the YPO, EO, and the prestigious India Today group.
+Shoma has also curated and hosted several conferences at the Royal Society of Arts in London and Asia Society, as well as guest curated conferences for the YPO, EO, and the India Today group.
 She serves as a consultant with several companies, and has an intellectual properties company called Lucid Lines.

-Tina Brown– Former editor of the New Yorker, Vanity Fair, Daily Beast and Newsweek, and director of Women in the World Conference at Lincoln Centre – says of her:“Shoma Chaudhury is a powerful instrument of challenge and persuasion in India’s public life and the best convener of conversations in the world.
+Tina Brown– former editor, New Yorker, Vanity Fair, Daily Beast, Newsweek, and director of Women in the World Conference – says of her:“Shoma Chaudhury is a powerful instrument of challenge and persuasion in India’s public life and the best convener of conversations in the world.”

 Pratap Bhanu Mehta -- political scientist, former Vice-Chancellor Ashoka University, and former director of Centre of Policy Research -- says of her: “Shoma Chaudhury has a capacity to bring together people on opposite sides of the political divide in ways that is almost miraculous.”